Permitting Overview Permit and Development Portal Responsibilities of Permit Holders Newsracks Pushcart Vending Violations Helpful Contacts

 - Push carts are valid for one year (from July 1st through June 30th)

-- All permit renewal applications have to be submitted by June 20th to the Permit and Development Portal
+- All permit renewal applications must be submitted by June 20th to the Permit and Development Portal

 - Special Event Permits supersede annual Pushcart Vending permits.
 If an approved special event is taking place, pushcart vending may not occur within 400 feet of the event footprint unless given permission by the event organizer.
-Scheduled special events are posted on the Festivals Calendar and Races/Walks/Parades Calendar.
+Scheduled special events are posted on the Special Events Calendar.

 - The Permit and Development Portal notifies applicants applying for a pushcart permit regarding the status of their permit approval.